North Perth / Mount Lawley

 PRIMARY EQUIPMENT INSTALLATION

-Where possible, this equipment will be located in parks, public open spaces, road reserves and verges.
-Every effort has been made to ensure the chosen site locations have the lowest impact on the surrounding area, with landscaping or screening added where possible and the total footprint of the primary equipment kept to a minimum.
+Where possible, primary equipment will be located in parks, public open spaces, road reserves and verges.
+Every effort is being made to ensure that chosen sites have the lowest impact on the surrounding area, with landscaping or screening to be added where possible and the total footprint of the equipment kept to a minimum.

-The initial round of community engagement on the primary equipment sites for this project area closed on Monday 28 August 2023.
-In response to community feedback, adjustments have been proposed for some equipment locations as follows:
+Two rounds of community engagement on primary equipment sites for this project area were completed in August and October 2023.
+In response to community feedback, adjustments were made to equipment locations resulting in the site map shown below.

 Transformer